ark-lang/ark/docs/REFERENCE.md

 # Alloy Reference
 This document is an informal specification for Alloy, a systems programming language.

-# IMPORTANT
-**IM WRITING THIS IN FULL CAPITALS TO GET YOUR ATTENTION, WE'VE ALSO BOLDED IT!!!!
-SO IT'S IMPORTANT!
-WE'VE MADE SOME BIG CHANGES TO THE LANGUAGE AND ARE YET TO UPDATE THE REFERENCE AND RELEVANT GRAMMAR, SO PLEASE BARE WITH US TILL WE FIX THESE CHANGES!**

 ## Guiding Principles
 Alloy is a systems programming language, intended as an alternative to C. It's main purpose is to modernize C, without deviating from C's original goal of simplicity.
 Alloy is written in C, the frontend and backend is all hand-written, i.e no parser or lexer libraries, and no LLVM, etc.